Marcellis/mad-codelabs/docs/level3-example/level3-example.md

 const val REQ_REMINDER_KEY = "req_reminder"
 const val BUNDLE_REMINDER_KEY = "bundle_reminder"

 class AddReminderFragment : Fragment() {

-..
+    private var _binding: FragmentAddReminderBinding? = null
+    private val binding get() = _binding!!

+    override fun onCreateView(
+        inflater: LayoutInflater, container: ViewGroup?,
+        savedInstanceState: Bundle?
+    ): View {
+        _binding = FragmentAddReminderBinding.inflate(inflater, container, false)
+        return binding.root
+    }

     override fun onViewCreated(view: View, savedInstanceState: Bundle?) {
         super.onViewCreated(view, savedInstanceState)

-   btnAddReminder.setOnClickListener {
+        binding.btnAddReminder.setOnClickListener {
             onAddReminder()
         }
     }

     private fun onAddReminder() {
-   val reminderText = etReminderName.text.toString()
+        val reminderText = binding.etReminderName.text.toString()

         if (reminderText.isNotBlank()) {
-          //set the data as fragmentResult, we are listening for REQ_REMINDER_KEY in RemindersFragment!
-     setFragmentResult(REQ_REMINDER_KEY, bundleOf(Pair(BUNDLE_REMINDER_KEY, reminderText)))
+            //set the data as fragmentResult, we are listening for REQ_REMINDER_KEY in RemindersFragment! setFragmentResult(REQ_REMINDER_KEY, bundleOf(Pair(BUNDLE_REMINDER_KEY, reminderText)))

             //"pop" the backstack, this means we destroy
-   //this fragment and go back to the RemindersFragment
+            //this fragment and go back to the RemindersFragment findNavController().popBackStack()
-     findNavController().popBackStack()

         } else {
             Toast.makeText(
                 activity,
                 R.string.not_valid_reminder, Toast.LENGTH_SHORT
             ).show()
         }
     }

-..
 }
 ```

 With our navigation actions in place we can add some logic to the `AddReminderFragment`.

-First, set a `clickListener` on the button which calls a method called `addReminder()`.
+First, set a `clickListener` on the button which calls a method called `onAddReminder()`.

-Then in the onAddReminder() method we do three things:
+Then in the `onAddReminder()` method we do three things:
-1. Validate the user input
+1. Validate the user input.
 2. Fragments are placed on a so-called `backstack`.
 This is a complex stack and it’s a difficult job to keep state
 and pass data between these fragments.
-For fragments, we can use `setFragmentResult(..)` with the latest alpha version of the fragment dependency(step 1.2).
+For fragments, we can use `setFragmentResult(..)` with the latest alpha version of the fragment dependency ([Step 2](https://mad-codelabs.azurewebsites.net/codelabs/level3-example/index.html?index=..%2F..index#1)).
-After submitting in the `AddReminderFragment` we can set an object(for us a String) wrapped in a `Bundle`.
+After submitting in the `AddReminderFragment` we can set an object (for us a String) wrapped in a `Bundle`.
 Later on we can listen for this result in the `RemindersFragment`.
 Also note we pass a `Pair` with the key and value, nice helper class of Kotlin!
 3. Lastly, we “pop” the backstack.
-This removes the current `fragment(`AddReminderFragment`) and brings us back to the `RemindersFragment`.
+This removes the current fragment (`AddReminderFragment`) and brings us back to the `RemindersFragment`.

 See this [link](https://developer.android.com/training/basics/fragments/pass-data-between) for more information about passing data between `Fragments`.